dianeooty/leaflet-challenge/README.md

         };
     };

-    // Use geoJson to set style and add to tectonics layer L.geoJson(tectonicData, {
+    // Use geoJson to set style for linestrings and add to tectonics layer L.geoJson(tectonicData, {
         style: style
     })